Blog

 • How can you convince free users to sign up for a premium plan?

-The goal of your feedback email is to get a response to a specific question like customer support satisfaction, for example.
+The goal is to get feedback on something specific, like customer support satisfaction.
 You’ll get a better response rate with a direct question rather than an open-ended question like, “How are we doing?”.

 4. Describe how it will benefit them

-In addition to why they received your email, tell customers how providing their feedback will help you to improve their experience, like in Honey Gold’s example.
+Tell customers how providing their feedback will help you to improve their experience, like in Honey Gold’s email.

 Honey customer feedback email